DebasisX/DebX/README.md

  gtts
  speech_recognition
  google.generativeai
- # You can use playsound library also if you seem to have a probloem with default MP3 player.
+You can use playsound library also if you seem to have a problem with default MP3 player.